Article

 • Python API.
 TensorFlow’s Python API makes it easy to develop machine learning models in Python.

 • Image recognition.
 TensorFlow helps create artificial neural networks capable of recognizing patterns in images.
-It is a valuable tool for businesses that need to process large amounts of images, such as security firms or online retailers.
+It’s a valuable tool for businesses that need to process large amounts of images, such as security firms or online retailers.

 • Time series analysis.
 TensorFlow is useful for creating systems that can identify patterns in time series data.
-That is valuable for businesses that make predictions based on historical data (e.g., Airbnb and Spotify).
+That’s valuable for businesses that make predictions based on historical data (e.g., Airbnb and Spotify).

-Some Python libraries not only collect data from websites but can also integrate the data with various NPL and artificial intelligence projects.
-Below are a few examples.
+Some Python libraries not only collect data from websites but can also integrate the data with various NPL and artificial intelligence (AI) projects.
+We offer a couple of examples.

 Scrapy